MicrosoftDocs/dynamics365smb-docs/business-central/purchasing-how-record-purchases.md

 > [!Video https://www.microsoft.com/videoplayer/embed/RE4b3tt?rel=0]

-## Selling non-inventory items
+## Purchasing non-inventory items

-The items on a purchase invoice can be of the **Inventory**, **Service**, **Resource**, or **Non-Inventory** type, which specifies if the item is a physical inventory unit, a labor time unit, or a physical unit that is not kept in inventory.
+The lines on a purchase invoice can be of the **Resource** or **Item** type.
+Item cards can be further classified as of the **Inventory**, **Service**, or **Non-Inventory** type, which specifies if the item is a physical inventory unit, a labor time unit (also applicable for resources), or a physical unit that is not kept in inventory.
 Learn more at [Register New Items](inventory-how-register-new-items.md).
-The purchase invoice process is the same for all three item types.<!--Four inventory types are listed above, but this sentence references just three.
-If "Service" and "Resource" are consider one type (a labor time unit), we need to specify that I think, for clarity.-->
+The purchase invoice process is the same for all mentioned types.

 > [!NOTE]
 > With the **Resource** purchase line type, you can also purchase external resources, for example, to invoice a vendor for work delivered.
 Learn more at [Set Up Resources](projects-how-setup-resources.md).